Home / Operations Building Maintenance

 Even with effective matting, some dirt, debris and liquid will enter your facility.
 Frequent mopping will help prevent the buildup of dirt and water as well as salt and other ice melt products.

 Salt is abrasive and can damage floors as it accumulates.
-Calcium chloride, another common ice melt product, can leave a greasy residue, according to Sanitary Maintenance, which states that green ice melt products can have less impact on finished floors and recommends using neutral cleaner to remove ice melt buildup.
+Calcium chloride, another common ice melt product, can leave a greasy residue, according to Sanitary Maintenance, which states that green ice melt products can have less impact on finished floors and recommends using a neutral cleaner to remove ice melt buildup.
 Your crew may also need to change mop water more frequently.

 3. Go Deep